 If your going to use your classic as a daily driver, you need brakes that are reliable and effective, and the only way to be sure, is to overhaul them.

 Brakes on old cars can be problematic, sticking, dragging and noisy brakes are common.
 Rotors and drums get rusty just sitting around, they really need to used, the constant braking under normal driving keeps them clean.

 My brakes felt fine, but the metal brake lines were corroded at the body fixings, and anywhere muck got trapped around them looked rusty.

 My Mercedes isn’t unusual, it’s a common problem with old classic cars.
-So you’ll need to check your brake lines really well, a special brake line scrapping tool makes the job easier.
+So you’ll need to check your brake lines and hoses really well, a special brake line scrapping tool makes the job easier.

 A complete brake job will include replacing:

 - Brake Lines